 Sec.
-9. Survey
+9. Survey.

-Subsection (a).
-The Bureau of Indian Affairs (BIA) shall undertake and complete a survey of each of the Federal rights-of-way established under this Act no later than 6 years after enactment.
+Subsection (a) provides that the Bureau of Indian Affairs (BIA) shall undertake and complete a survey of each of the federal rights-of-way established under this Act no later than six years after enactment.

-Subsection (b).
-The BIA is authorized, subject to appropriations, to contract for the survey of all Federal rights-of-way established pursuant to this Act to the tribe of a third party.
+Subsection (b) provides that the BIA is authorized, subject to appropriations, to contract for the survey of all federal rights-of-way established pursuant to this Act to the Tribe or a third party.

-Subsection (c).
-Upon completion of all surveys authorized and undertaken, the tribe and the BIA can determine if any anomalies exist with respect to certain Federal rights-of-way, and can choose to remove that anomaly from the ROW, Easements, and Federal Tribal Facilities Map.
+Subsection (c) provides that upon completion of all surveys authorized and undertaken, the Tribe and the BIA can determine if any anomalies exist with respect to certain federal rights-of-way, and can choose to remove that anomaly from the ROW, Easements, and Federal Tribal Facilities Map.

 Sec.
-10. Authorization of Appropriations
+10. Authorization of Appropriations.

-Subject to available appropriations, there are authorized to be appropriated such sums as necessary for the Secretary to take actions required under this Act, as well as undertake all surveys authorized herein of all Federal rights-of-ways and easements depicted on the ROW, Easements, and Federal and Tribal Facilities Map.
+Subject to available appropriations, there are authorized to be appropriated such sums as necessary for the Secretary of the Interior to take actions required under this Act, as well as undertake all surveys authorized of all federal rights-of-ways and easements depicted on the ROW, Easements, and Federal and Tribal Facilities Map.

 Sec.
-11. Hunt Highway
+11. Hunt Highway.

-Nothing in this Act shall impact any right-of-way or easement associated with Hunt Highway in Pinal Country, AZ, including the portion that traverses the Reservation.
+This section clarifies that nothing in this Act shall impact any right-of-way or easement associated with Hunt Highway in Pinal Country, Arizona, including the portion that traverses the reservation.